Anaïs fell into it when she was little. Even if she first tried to work...

 With our vineyard manager Jean-Michel Garcion, we cultivate the vines while respecting the environment and particularly the local fauna: a reasoned and certified High Environmental Value (HVE) cultivation.
 The estate's grape varieties are classic with the cabernet sauvignon-merlot-petit-verdot trio.

 When the De Schepper family bought Château Haut Breton Larigaudière in 1964, its park and 2 ha of vines were abandoned: they passionately began to rebuild the estate.
 Today, the vineyard extends over 15 hectares.

 Château Haut Breton Larigaudière is ideally located on the Route des Châteaux du Médoc (D2) in the prestigious Margaux appellation.
-The De Schepper Family is at the heart of the renewal of this estate, acquired in 1964, which was already considered as a "Cru Bourgeois Supérieur" in 1886.
-She began with passion the reconstruction and expansion of the estate and then followed the construction of a new vinification vat room and a barrel cellar.
+The De Schepper family is behind the revival of this estate, acquired in 1964, which was already considered a "Cru Bourgeois Supérieur" in 1886.
+They passionately began the reconstruction and enlargement of the estate, followed by the construction of a new vat room and a barrel cellar.

-At the beginning of the family adventure, the estate and its park had just 2 hectares, today it is 15 hectares of vines that are cultivated.
-In addition to this expansion, vines, vats, winery, cellar and château form a modern ensemble worthy of the most beautiful crus bourgeois of the Médoc.
+At the beginning of the family adventure, the estate and its grounds covered just 2 hectares, today 15 hectares of vines are cultivated.
+In addition to this extension, the vines, vat room, winery and château form a modern ensemble worthy of the finest crus bourgeois of the Médoc.
 When you arrive, you will be seduced by the sumptuous building dating from the end of the 18th century.